skliff13/CompetitionsParticipation/ImageCLEF2019/Scripts/README.md

 ### 3. Training CNNs for detection of Caverns and LungCapacityDecrease

-All other labels (`LungCapacityDecrease`, `Calcification`, `Pleurisy` and `Caverns`) are specified at CT-level, without  information about the specific lung (left/right/both) having each label.
+All other labels (`LungCapacityDecrease`, `Calcification`, `Pleurisy` and `Caverns`) are specified at CT-level, without  information about the specific lung (left/right/both) having each abnormality type.
 CNNs were used to detect `LungCapacityDecrease` and `Caverns`.
-In this case, the input for the CNN is composed of projections of two lungs, `v1.1` projections were used at this stage.
+In this case, the input for the CNN is composed of projections of two lungs (network input size was `256x512`), `v1.1` projections were used at this stage.

 Weights of the convolutional layers were initialized with the corresponding weights of the CNN previously trained for "normal"/"abnormal" classification.
 Training process is launched with [go_d_train_ct_report_binary.py](go_d_train_ct_report_binary.py) script.